DavidKang-USDA/SWD-microbiome/README.md

 # Impacts of host crop and fly sex on the *Drosophila suzukii* microbiome

-This repository provides supporting information and the codes for the following manuscript. <br />
+This repository provides supporting information and the code for the following manuscript. <br />
  <br />

 ## Exploring the Impact of Host Crop and Sex on the Microbiome of Spotted Wing Drosophila: Core Communities and Co-occurrence Dynamics